ecki/seeburger-vfs2/README.md

   * enhanced clone of the `VFSClassLoader`
   * `FileNameGlobbing` - support for file name filtering
   * `VFSUtils` - static utility functions dealing with VFS2 Objects
+  * `DementFileReplicator` - extends the DefaultFileReplicator by not remebering the replicated objects.
 * FileOperations - mainly used by the above two providers
   * `DarcFileOperationProvider`
     * `CollectFilesOperation` - will travers a DarcFileTree and record all underlying blob files